How To Solve A Washer Making Clicking Noises: 7 Steps

 #2: Inspect the Agitator

-To inspect the agitator, follow these steps:
+To inspect the agitator, follow the steps below:

 #3: Examine the Drive Belt or Stator and Rotor